-Note: no information shall be provided for this message field until the associated MEOLUT is commissioned to provide Speed information.
+Note: no information shall be provided for this message field until the associated MEOLUT is commissioned to provide DOA Speed information.

-55. Source of Encoded Position Data
+55. Source of GNSS Position Data

-This indicates whether the encoded position data was provided to the beacon by an internal or external device.
+This indicates whether the GNSS (i.e., encoded) position data was provided to the beacon by an internal or external device.
 Enter "NIL" if the Beacon Message is invalid per document C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)".